p2pu/course-in-a-box/modules/content/_posts/2000-01-04-submodules.md

 {% endhighlight %}

 While the text should be more or less, readable, you will notice some characters that you don't see on this page.
 That is because you will use Markdown to write the content for your course.

-Markdown is simple way to easily write content that can be turned into formatted and styled HTML.
-There are many resources online explaining how to you Markdown and there is a [Markdown cheatsheet]({{site.baseurl}}/modules/references/markdown-cheatsheet/) in the resources section to help you get started quickly.

-## The hard work begins

-Now that you've covered the basic of using course in a box, the hard work of creating your course begins!
-We have some advice in the resources section to help you design you course and you can consult the references section if you get stuck anywhere.